theoremreach/slate/source/index.md

 ## Mapping

 The first step of integration is to load and map our data to your system.
 This will ensure your system is able to properly communicate with our API.

+You must map countries, trait questions and traits.

 # Countries